Shapour Bakhtiar: Published works

 Bakhtiar published a memoir in addition to many articles.
 His books include Ma Fidélité (in French) and 37 Days after 37 Years (in Persian), his biography (highlighting his political career and his beliefs, up to the Iranian Revolution).
 His writings are of special interest regarding society and politics in the Pahlavi era and the period of riots and turbulence just before the fall of Mohammad Reza Shah Pahlavi.

+Legacy

+In the words of the historian Abbas Milani: "more than once in the tone of a jeremiad he reminded the nation of the dangers of clerical despotism, and of how the fascism of the mullahs would be darker than any military junta."

 Personal life

-Bakhtiar was first married to a French woman with whom he had four children: sons Guy and Patrick, and two daughters, Viviane and France.
-Viviane died of a heart attack at the age of 49 in Cannes in August 1991.
-Guy is a French police intelligence unit officer.
+Bakhtiar was first married to a French woman, Madeleine, with whom he had four children: sons Guy and Patrick, and daughters Viviane and France.
+Guy was a French police intelligence unit officer.
+Viviane died of a heart attack in Cannes on 22 August 1991 following a series of health problems.

-Shortly before his death, Bakhtiar divorced his wife and married a young Iranian woman.
-His second wife was Shahintaj, and they had a son, Goudarz.
-He also had a stepdaughter named Manijeh Assad.
+Shortly before his death, Bakhtiar divorced his wife and married a young Iranian woman, Shahintaj.
+With her, he had a son, Goudard, and a stepdaughter, Manijeh Assad.
 As of 2001, all three were United States citizens.

 Bakhtiar is buried in Montparnasse Cemetery in Paris.